Mikroways/mw_application/README.md

 Other cookbooks may be required depending on the platform used:

 * apt/yum so packages are updated if ubuntu/debian/centos/rhel
-* git if your application will be deployed using git
+* git/subversion if your application will be deployed using git/subversion

 Usage
 -----